cybertraining-dsc/reu2022/project/windows-configuration.md

 $ cd /mnt/c/Users/USERNAME/Desktop
 ```

-where `USERANME` is to be  replaced with the name of the user.
+where `USERNAME` is to be replaced with the name of the user.